Palamon and Arcite (Edwardes): Performance

 The actors were students and scholars of the university.
 Their performance was interrupted several times.
 Near the end, a spectator tried to intervene to stop the actors who he thought were recklessly destroying valuable items in a fire, which was part of the performance.
 At another point one of the actors, John Dalaper, completely forgot his lines, and apologised clumsily to the queen, who called him a "knave".
 More seriously, an accident occurred resulting in three deaths.
 Due to the pressure from the crowd watching from surrounding buildings, a wall and a flight of stairs collapsed.
 In addition to the three deaths, five people were seriously injured as a result.
 Despite the tragic accident, the show continued.

 Edwardes's "finessing" of the queen's virgin persona was a success.
 "The sequel shows that his finesse was a complete success, for the audience greeted the conclusion of the marriage-scene with a riot of applause ('incredibili spectatorum clamore et plausu'), and the Queen gave Emilia a reward of eight angels."
 The queen especially admired the performance of a scene in which the character was "gatheringe her flowers prettily in ye garden and singing sweetlie in ye pryme of March."

+Costume note

+A record book of the wardrobe of Elizabeth I notes that part of a purple velvet gown that had belonged to Mary I of England was lost at Oxford "in a play before her majestie".
+This may refer to Palamon and Arcite or another entertainment during the same visit.